-A simple, easy, rustic and hearty Vegan Roast that’s sliceable, ultra tender and full of flavour.
+A simple, easy, rustic and hearty Vegan Roast that's sliceable, ultra-tender and full of flavor.
 Just perfect for serving with copious amounts of gravy, roast potatoes and all the trimmings.
 Leftovers are great in sandwiches too!

 Tis the season of gathering around the table and feasting on delicious food, and I am always in need of simple, manageable, festive recipes that still feel a bit special.
 And this vegan roast recipe is all of that.

-It’s also way cheaper to make than pre-made vegan roasts and is a great alternative to Thanksgiving turkey or Tofurkey.
+It's also way cheaper to make than pre-made vegan roasts and is a great alternative to Thanksgiving turkey or Tofurky.
+If beef is more your thing though check out my amazing vegan beef recipe!

 Seitan (pronounced say-tan) is a vegan meat substitute that is made with vital wheat gluten.
 It's popular because of its very meaty texture and extremely high protein content.
 Most of the ready-made vegan meat substitutes that you can buy at the grocery store are seitan based.